 - Lower carbon emissions

-The Growing Role of Energy Storage Systems
+The Expanding Use of Energy Storage Systems

-Smart Batteries and Grid Flexibility
+Smart Batteries Help Balance Power Grid

-Smart Cities and Connected Energy Infrastructure
+Smart Cities Meet Connected Energy Systems

-Electric Vehicles and Smart Charging
+Electric Vehicles with Smart Charging

 Several major trends are shaping the future of intelligent energy systems: